jharris-uptycs/acctreg/README.md

                         from Uptycs console
   --rolename ROLENAME   OPTIONAL: The Name of the IAM role that you will
                         create
-  --ctaccount CTACCOUNT
-                        Cloudtrail account
-  --ctbucket CTBUCKET   The Name of the CloudTrail bucket --ctprefix CTPREFIX   The CloudTrail log prefix --ctregion CTREGION   The Name of the CloudTrail bucket region --permboundary PERMBOUNDARY
+  --ctaccount CTACCOUNT REQUIRED: Cloudtrail account --ctbucket CTBUCKET   REQUIRED: The Name of the CloudTrail bucket --ctprefix CTPREFIX   OPTIONAL: The CloudTrail log prefix --ctregion CTREGION   REQUIRED: The Name of the CloudTrail bucket region --permboundary PERMBOUNDARY
                         OPTIONAL: Permissions boundary policy to apply to the role